Pokes303/drc-test/README.md

 # drc-test
-A WiiU homebrew/app for testing the DRC and read/write some hidden values
+A WiiU homebrew/app to test the DRC and read/write some hidden values

 ## Features for testing
 - Buttons/Joysticks